Executives & Principals

 M.Ed, B.Sc, AFAIM, MACE, GAICD, Cert III Carpentry

-Mark Hands is presently the Chief Executive Officer for the Australian Industry Trade College Ltd (AITC).
+Mark Hands is the Chief Executive Officer for the Australian Industry Trade College Ltd (AITC).
 Mark has a broad history across the construction industry, youth work and education.
-He was the principal of an independent P – 12 school in Queensland for 16 years before taking up the present role as CEO of AITC in 2006.
+He was the principal of an independent P – 12 school in Queensland for 16 years before taking up the present role in 2006.
+In August of 2020, Mark featured in The Educator's Hot List of 50 key individuals in the K-12 education space who have shown great commitment to improving the sector over the past 12 months.
+This recognition is the culmination of Mark's determination to create a school 'by industry, for industry' that instills values such as safety, respect, honesty and courage at the AITC It is this values-based philosophy, together with his agile approach to industry needs, which have contributed to significant and sustainable employment outcomes for over 1,400 young people in South East Queensland over the past 12 years.

 Grad Dip (IT), CPA, B.Bus (Accounting), GAICD

 Helen Coyer is the Chief Operating Officer for the AITC.
-Helen is focussed on scaling the AITC to a system with impact which includes growing to 17 campuses.
+Helen is focussed on scaling the AITC to a system with impact.
 Prior to joining the AITC, Helen built an extensive career as board director and senior executive in the banking and finance, education, not-for-profit and public sectors.
 Helen’s experience as Chief Operating Officer for QSuper, Deputy Executive Director with Independent Schools Queensland, and Assistant Commissioner Superannuation with the Australian Taxation Office proves her strength in strategic operations, development and execution.
 Helen also has a broad career as a non-executive director, having held roles on the QTMB and RACQ Bank boards, is a member of the Risk and Audit Committee of RSL Queensland, and Advisory Board Member of technology start-up, SurePact.

 Bobbette van Zyl